Thank you for visiting my personal blog! I am here to help you to start or enhance your SEO career,

 Certificates to acquire:

-Daily reading to stay update with the SEO industry changes
+Daily reading to stay up-to-date with the SEO industry changes

 Please read this post for more details